bovlb/frc-tips/safety/README.md

 [Since 2022](https://www.firstinspires.org/robotics/frc/blog/2021-judging-award-updates-for-the-2022-season), there is no longer a separate judged safety award.
 Instead safety is a consideration for all judged awards.
 This means that any judge may perform a pit safety inspection, interview the safety captain, or review your safety binder.

 Some specific things judges will look for in a **pit inspection**: First aid kit, battery spill kit, data sheets, daisy-chained power strips, loose hair or clothing, food, any unsafe practices.
-Judges may also notice if people are forgetting safety glasses, crowding their pit, playing football in the aisle, transporting a robot improperly (e.g. without human first), or lifting improperly (lift with the knees, not the back).
-They will note your team number, even if they don’t say anything.
+Judges and other volunteers may also notice if people on you team are forgetting safety glasses, crowding their pit, playing football in the aisle, transporting a robot improperly (e.g. without human first), or lifting improperly (lift with the knees, not the back).
+Even if they don’t say anything, they may note your team number and pass it along.
+Don't make the mistake of thinking that actions outside of the judged interview can't lose your team its chance at a judged award.

 If you’re interviewed about safety, resist the temptation to depict the team as having a perfect safety record.
 No-one will believe this.
 It’s better to be able to talk about how you **deal with the safety issues** that arise.
 What does the team do after an injury or a near miss?
 Is there a safety event log?
 What have you had to change this season to improve safety?

+Does this year's game or your team's robot design present any specific safety challenges?
+Have you developed any interesting approaches to mitigate them?

 If someone comes to your pit and asks a random team member where the Safety Captain is, what will they say?
 (Some teams do very badly at this one.)
 This should be covered as part of “judge talking”.
-Also, you should have some **visible identification as Safety Captain**, like a button, a cape, a hat (not yellow or orange), or a custom-decorated high-visibility vest (not red).
+Also, you should have some **visible identification as Safety Captain**, like a button, a cape, a hat (not a yellow or orange baseball cap), or a custom-decorated high-visibility vest (not red or black).

 ## Special event activities

 A lot of teams have special things they do to demonstrate their commitment to safety.
 Some examples:
 * Putting up safety posters in other team’s pits and handing out safety flyers.
 By all means accept these, but I recommend caution in doing it yourself, unless you are truly going to do a good job of it, as it easily becomes just more trash.
 * Videos, websites, apps.
 A lot of work but it does impress judges.
-If you have a monitor in your pit, you can use it to show safety videos.
+If you have a monitor in your pit, you can use it to show safety videos, including [ones you didn't make](https://www.firstinspires.org/robotics/frc/safety).
 * Safety mascots
 * Handing out first aid kits or other safety equipment with your team's logo on them.